Highlighting items with voice (iOS)

 });

 Here is how this command works: when the user says: List all available items, Alan AI checks what our app has passed in the visual state.
-If the p.visual.items variable contains an array of items, the AI assistant plays back: The following items are available, sends the command to highlight this item in the UI and names the current item with voice.
-If the p.visual.items variable is empty, the AI assistant plays back: There are no items on this screen.
+If the p.visual.items variable contains an array of items, the AI agent plays back: The following items are available, sends the command to highlight this item in the UI and names the current item with voice.
+If the p.visual.items variable is empty, the AI agent plays back: There are no items on this screen.

 Step 3: Add the highlighting functions to the app